Kyun-J/DivisionLayout/README.md

 <hr/>

-This layout allows you to set the groups in which each view is to be included, allowing you to run the layout independently.
+This layout allows you to set the groups in which each view is to be included, allowing you to run the layout independently.<br/>
 You can also set the order of views within a group, and set the size of the group itself.

 <img src=imgs/example2.png width="384" height="640">